singlestore-labs/writ/README.md

 `-c, --cache CACHEDIR`
 * Specifies a directory to use for the binding cache.
 To help save time on repeated runs, `writ` can cache its generated bindings in a directory and re-use them again later.
 You can specify the location of this directory with this option.

+`-e, --expect EXPECTSTR`
+* Specifies an expected result to JSON form.
+If not matched, the program exits with the error code 2.
+May not be used with -b.

+`-g, --debug-info`
+* Generate runtime debugging information for module (module must also be compiled in debug mode)

 `-q, --quiet`
 * Supresses output.
 This can be useful if you have many rows of input and just want to see if the function crashes.